ALL ABOUT DOGS and CATS Resource Center for Canine & Feline Lovers

 him home yourself.
 When you see "stray poop", pick it up.
 Our first

-well-behaved dogs out in public where they can be seen.
+our own well-behaved dogs out in public where they can be seen.

 What is Responsible Dog Ownership?